beyond2013/DBAnM/markdown/transactionconcurrency.md

 # Transaction Processing and Concurrency Control

 ## Acknowledgment:

-Parts of this content have been generated or refined using ChatGPT (by OpenAI) to support clarity, structure, and accessibility.
-All material has been reviewed and curated by the author.
+- Parts of this content have been generated or refined using ChatGPT (by OpenAI) to support clarity, structure, and accessibility.
+- All material has been reviewed and curated by the author.
+- Learners are encouraged to actively engage with the content—verify facts, explore alternative perspectives, and deepen their understanding through further research.
+- Curiosity and critical thinking are essential companions to any tool or source.

 ## Introduction